-A 30-year-old woman with a high BMI presents with headaches.
+A 49-year-old presents with 20/50 vision and an RAPD.
 What is your diagnosis?

 Analysis

-The patient was diagnosed with idiopathic intracranial hypertension (IIH).
+The patient was diagnosed with compressive optic neuropathy and required intracranial surgery.

 Neuro Coach Tip